Area AttractionsSo Close to So Much

 Wander amongst some of Mother Nature’s massive marvels: ancient coastal redwood trees towering 248 feet overhead.
 Just a few miles north of Golden Gate Bridge, this lush park spans 560 acres and allows you to experience the grandeur of a redwood forest up close and personal.
 Lace up your hiking boots and explore six miles of trails, from strenuous treks to leisurely strolls.

-Escape to the top of Mt.
-Tamalpais, the Bay Area’s highest peak, for astounding views of the Pacific Ocean, San Francisco, and the Bay.
-Hike or bike their 50 miles of trails, then camp out for a night surrounded by forests of redwoods, oak trees and ocean breezes.
+Escape to the top of Mount Tamalpais, the Bay Area’s highest peak, for astounding views of the Pacific Ocean, San Francisco, and the bay.
+Hike or bike through 50 miles of trails, then camp out for an evening surrounded by oak tree and redwood forests and the fresh ocean breeze.
 Or, watch an outdoor theatre performance under the stars at the peak’s mountain theatre.

 Sonoma Raceway is arguably the world's busiest racing facility and motorsports complex, with track activity scheduled an average of 340 days a year.
 Whether it's amateur or professional SCCA road races, AFM motorcycle racing, sports car events, vintage cars or the raw power of NASCAR, INDYCAR and NHRA drag races, Sonoma Raceway has played host to some of racing's top events and its greatest moments.